ickerwx/tcpproxy/README.md

 You can also pass options to each module: -im mod1:key1=val1,mod4,mod2:key1=val1:key2=val2.
 To learn which options you can pass to a module use -lo/--list-options like this: -lo mod1,mod2,mod4
 ## Modules
 ```
-$ python2 tcpproxy.py -l
+$ python2 tcpproxy.py --list
 hexdump - Print a hexdump of the received data
-http_get - Prepend HTTP header
 http_ok - Prepend HTTP response header
+http_post - Prepend HTTP header
 http_strip - Remove HTTP header from data
 java_deserializer - Deserialization of Java objects (needs jython)
 java_serializer - serialization of XStream XML data (needs jython)
+log - Log data in the module chain.
+Use in addition to general logging (-l/--log).
 removegzip - Replace gzip in the list of accepted encodings in a HTTP request with booo.
 textdump - Simply print the received data as text
-all - use all available modules

 ```
 Tcpproxy.py uses modules to view or modify the intercepted data.
 To see the possibly easiest implementation of a module, have a look at the textdump.py module in the proxymodules directory:
 ```